 Arbitrations seated in India

 India-seated arbitrations often look like an extension of the Indian court proceedings.
 That is the case for a variety of reasons.
-First, India-seated arbitrations usually involve Indian parties on both sides.Second, where the arbitration involves only Indian parties and the seat is India, the arbitration tribunal must decide the dispute in accordance with Indian substantive law.
+First, India-seated arbitrations usually involve Indian parties on both sides.Second, when the arbitration involves only Indian parties and the seat is India, the arbitration tribunal must decide the dispute in accordance with Indian substantive law.
 Third, the Indian legal market has not yet been liberalised and foreign law firms and lawyers are not allowed to practise law in India.
-A very recent judgment of the Supreme Court has created an exception for international arbitrations; however, whether that judgment will result in foreign lawyers regularly appearing in Indian arbitrations is yet to be seen.
+A judgment of the Supreme Court has created an exception for international arbitrations; however, whether that judgment will result in foreign lawyers regularly appearing in Indian arbitrations has yet to be seen.
 Fourth, the majority of India-seated arbitrations tend to be ad hoc in nature (i.e., there are no institutional rules applicable to these arbitrations).
-A 2013 PwC study found that 47 per cent of Indian companies that had chosen arbitration as their preferred method of dispute resolution chose ad hoc proceedings.
+A study by PwC in 2013 found that 47 per cent of Indian companies that had chosen arbitration as their preferred method of dispute resolution chose ad hoc proceedings.
 In ad hoc arbitrations, repeated recourse to Indian courts is usually required to determine contested interlocutory issues.
 Finally, because India does not yet have a deep pool of qualified arbitrators, courts and parties tend to appoint retired judges as arbitrators.

 Hearings and cross-examination of witnesses